 a.
 How can Big Data promote sustainable development?
 In this regard, what tools, technologies and techniques can stakeholders apply to fully harness the potential of Big Data?

 b.
-What are the key safeguards that policymakers could consider to ensure that the use and application of Big Data benefits all?
+What are the key steps that policymakers and other stakeholders could consider to ensure that the use and application of Big Data benefits all?

 c.
-How can Big Data challenges be addressed?
-How can data be made available to all in a responsible manner?
-What can be done to ensure that Big Data applications also respond to those not generating data on their needs, i.e. typically those left furthest behind?
+How can the challenges associated with big data be addressed?
+What can be done to ensure that Big Data applications also respond to those left furthest behind?

 Some members expressed the view that this question should focus specifically on leveraging Big Data for driving sustainable development.